Kardinia-Church/Church-Clocks/README.md

 This will display the current item name
 * elvanto_nextitem
 This will display the next item name
+*pvp_video_clock
+This will display the video countdown clock for ProVideoPlayer. `pvp-transportid``` must be set to the id of the transport you wish to get the time from
+*pp_video_clock
+This will display a video countdown clock for ProPresenter.
+* pvpandpp_video_clock
+This will display a clock depending on ProPresenter or ProVideoPlayers clock.
+If the main clock is not active the other clock if active will display the value.
+Setting parameter ```main-clock=pvp/pp``` will set what clock takes importance with the pvp clock being default. ```pvp-transportid``` must be set to the id of the transport you wish to get the time from
+*pp_lyric_next
+This will display the next lyric in ProPresenter *pp_lyric_current
+This will display the current lyric in ProPresenter

 # Using as an included module
 * Include the module using ```const churchClocks = require("church-clocks");```.